zotero/zotero-api-node/README.md

 A Zotero API client package for Node.js.
 This package tries to make it as easy as possible to bootstrap a Zotero client application in Node.js;
-it comes with hardly any runtime dependencies and provides three simple abstractions to interact with Zotero: `Client`, `Library`, and `Message`.
+it comes with hardly any runtime dependencies and provides four simple abstractions to interact with Zotero: `Client`, `Library`, `Message`, `Stream`.

 Clients handle the HTTPS connection to a Zotero data server, observing any rate-limiting directives issued by the server; you can configure